-With mobile devices everywhere, customers can easily access online stores directly from the palm of their hands with a mobile marketplace app.
-This makes it easier not only for customers to buy what they need but also for businesses to reach their target audience.
-Through powerful iOS and Android apps, businesses can use a marketplace app to tap into the potential of mobile devices.
+With mobile devices everywhere, customers can easily access online stores directly from the palm of their hands with marketplace apps.
+This makes it easier not only for customers to buy what they need but also for businesses to reach their audience.
+Through powerful marketplace apps for both iOS and Android, businesses can tap into the potential of mobile devices.

-Many small businesses do not have the resources to develop a mobile app of their own, even if they know that this might benefit their bottom line.
-A mobile marketplace app is an ideal solution for companies that wish to reach wider audiences but do not have the capability to develop an app.
+Many small businesses do not have the resources to develop their own marketplace, even if they know that these elements might benefit their bottom line.
+A marketplace app is an ideal solution for companies that wish to reach wider audiences but do not have the capability to develop an app.